duckdb/duckdb-web/docs/sql/samples.md

 ### Examples

-Select a sample of 5 rows from `tbl` using reservoir sampling:
+Select a sample of 5 rows from `tbl` using system sampling (cluster sampling):

 ```sql
 SELECT *